ameijin/quicketl/docs/api/index.md

 # Python API Reference

-ETLX provides a Python API for programmatic pipeline creation and execution.
+QuickETL provides a Python API for programmatic pipeline creation and execution.
 Use the API when you need:

 - Dynamic pipeline generation
 - Integration with Python applications